San Francisco Human Rights Commission: Corruption scandal

 The Commission became the focus of a corruption scandal in 2024–2025 after a report revealed misuse of public money by its director, Sheryl Davis.
 Davis oversaw the Dream Keeper Initiative—a program created under former Mayor London Breed to provide grant money to historically marginalized Black communities.
-An investigation and report by The Standard raised concerns that Davis directed funds to projects and nonprofits with personal ties, most notably to Collective Impact, whose executive director, James Spingola, was living with Davis.
+An investigation and report by The San Francisco Standard raised concerns that Davis directed funds to projects and nonprofits with personal ties, most notably to Collective Impact, whose executive director, James Spingola, was living with Davis.
 Davis resigned in September 2024.
 The city attorney and the San Francisco district attorney launched separate investigations into the alleged fraud and misuse of funds.
 The city attorney sought to ban Collective Impact from receiving city grants for five years, a move that would cause the nonprofit to close.

 The scandal prompted Mayor Daniel Lurie to merge the Human Rights Commission and the Department on the Status of Women into a new department, the Agency on Human Rights, and cut the commission's budget by 38% to $28 million, aiming to increase oversight and restore public trust.

 In September 2025, an audit by the city attorney and the city controller showed the commission had made "prohibited purchases" totalling millions of dollars, including lavish trips to Martha's Vineyard, a full-court-side purchase of 500 San Francisco Giants tickets, tuition payments, restaurant buy-outs and a house rental that appeared unrelated to the agency's mission.

+In March 2026, Davis and Spingola were arrested and booked into San Francisco city jail after surrendering to authorities.
+Davis was charged by the San Francisco District Attorney with 19 offenses, including misappropriation of public funds and perjury.
+Spingola was charged with aiding and abetting a conflict of interest in a government contract.